 6) Beats is now called Apple Music and will cost $9.99 for individual accounts and $14.99 for families who want to have up to 6 members use the service under different ID’s.
 The new streaming music service debuted in late June 2015 and you are now able to listen to any song in iTunes as well as watch lots of artist’s videos on the site.
 We will finally get to see if Apple’s Beats acquisition will enable it to seriously contend with Spotify and Pandora.

 But, Is It Too Late To Buy More Shares?

-AAPL hit an all time high of $134.54 during the summer of 2015 and was absolutely on fire before this big pull back to just over $116.
-I do think the stock will continue to perform well over the very long term but for the short term, there will be choppy waters and possibly even more losses.
+AAPL hit an all time high of $132.54 during the summer of 2015 and is once again near its all time high.
+I do think the stock will continue to perform well over the very long term but for the short term, there may be choppy waters and possibly losses.
 If you buy or own this stock, you will need to be patient.
 Apple is an extremely solid company with a great management team and that is one reason to buy the stock and hold it for the long term.

 I believe Apple stock is a great company to own for the LONG TERM.
 I think they are continuing to systematically set up their product lines and software ecosystems to prosper for many years to come and you get a 2% dividend on top of that.
 If you are a trader looking for a quick buck, I have no advice for you.
 But if you want to add a solid company run by an extremely adept management to your portfolio, it is NOT too late to buy Apple stock.

 Disclaimer: This is just my opinion and you should do your own research and come to your own conclusions about any stock you intend to buy.
 Additionally, you should always consult your financial advisor or broker if you have one.